MNAA Use Case

 User Insights

-Miguel (The Student): Looks for an intuitive way to explore the collection and research academic content.
+Looks for an intuitive way to explore the collection and access academic content without navigating dense or fragmented information structures.

 The Solution